masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ## Init method (constructor)

 Pyrope tuples can use the same syntax as a lambda call or a direct assignment.
-Both the assignment and the lambda call follow the same rules for ambiguity as the default lambda calls.
-This means that fields must be named unless single character names, or variable name matches argument name, or there is no type ambiguity.
+Both forms follow the same ambiguity rules as lambda calls; see [Argument naming](06-functions.md#argument-naming).
+In practice, name fields when positional binding would be unclear.

 ```pyrope
 const Typ1 = (